mondain/buggy/jdk11win10/Readme.md

 The test code here is for determining and displaying an issue present in JDK 11 on Windows 10.
 The working Linux version is here as a check-point.

+**Issue Resolved**

+Thanks to the Amazon Corretto contributors, the issue was resolved; the problem was the use of an unsafe conversion to `long`.
+Issue report with details may be found [here](https://github.com/corretto/corretto-11/issues/178)

 ## Expected Output

 After compiling the native library and the Java class, execute it: